 Performance / CPU consumption / Scalability¶

-Of course if more threads/CPUs are required to reach overall needed throughput than a single JVM can have (because of VMs/servers sizing), then the scalability must go one step further : having multiple instances of the same punchline.
+If more threads/CPUs than a single JVM can have (because of VMs/servers sizing) are required, then the scalability must go one step further : having multiple instances of the same punchline.

-To have more than 1 instance of a processing punchline means that the multiple instances will consume the same input kafka queue.
-The mean for these instances to work concurrently is to 'share' the input flows by assigning part of the input topic(kafka queue) to each one.
-This is supported by the 'partitions' concept of kafka.
-At least as many partitions must exist in the source kafka topic as you will want instances of kafka consumer (input nodes) in the processing instances.
-If you want to scale up the power of the processing stage, you can therefore increase the number of partitions in the input topic, and increase the number of processing punchlines up to this partitions number.
+To have more than 1 instance of a processing punchline means that the multiple instances will consume the same Kafka input queue.
+These instances must work concurrently and share the input flows.
+This is done by assigning a partition of the kafka input queue to each one.
+At least as many partitions as processing instances must exist in the source kafka topic.

-!!!
-Note Increasing the partitions number can be done without data loss in the kafka topic, but may require a restart of the PRODUCER punchline that writes data in the kafka topic, so that the written data is balanced including the additional partitions.
+Increasing the partition number can be done without data loss in the kafka topic.
+However, it may require a restart of the producer punchline that writes data in the kafka topic.
+Kafka will rebalance produced data on the additional partitions.
 Please refer to HOWTO alter existing kafka topics.